 Dates: Monday, May 4, 3:00pm - Sunday, May 10, 11:30am; 6 nights Sliding Scale: $1700-$240; Code 351R20.
 ONLINE: This at-home retreat is now offered online only, on a sliding scale basis

 Dates: Monday, May 4, 3:00pm – Sunday, May 10, 11:30am; 6 nights

 Please Note: Parts of this retreat will be held outdoors surrounded by nature, depending upon weather conditions.
-If held indoors, this retreat will be held in the Upper Walking Hall and has limited access; please read the details related to this below.*
+If held indoors, this retreat will be held in the Upper Walking Hall; please read the details related to this below.*

 During this silent retreat, we will practice the art and discipline of mindfulness meditation, with our collective intention being to train our minds and open our hearts.
 A significant feature of this retreat is that we will be doing some of our practice outside under ancient oak trees, letting the wisdom of nature help support us along on our path.

 Throughout the retreat, we will make creative use of classic Buddhist meditation practices to explore the evolutionary origin of our body and emotions; engage in traditional Buddhist reflections on death and dying; examine our nature “as” nature; and all the while explore the tricky delusions of mind and the mystery of consciousness itself.
 In the process, we expect to find relief from our personal drama and a new sense of delight and meaning in our lives.The retreat will include poetry and a little “crazy wisdom” as well.
 Suitable for both beginning and experienced meditation students.

 Recommended reading for this retreat: Buddha’s Nature by Wes Nisker.